Lindsay James (politician)

 Lindsay James (née Beals, born 1980) is an American politician and Presbyterian minister serving as a member of the Iowa House of Representatives from the 71st district since 2019.
-She is a member of the Democratic Party and represents part of Dubuque County.
+A member of the Democratic Party, she represents part of Dubuque County and serves as House minority whip.
+She is the Democratic nominee in the 2026 election in Iowa's 2nd congressional district.

 Early life and education

 Born in Portland, Oregon, James graduated from West Linn High School in 1999.
 She obtained a degree in communications from Santa Clara University in 2003 and earned a Masters of Divinity from Fuller Theological Seminary in 2007.

-Career

-Divinity work
+Ministry career

 James was a minister for Menlo Park Presbyterian Church from 2007 to 2010, an interfaith chaplain for Endicott College from 2012 to 2015, and an associate pastor for Westminster Presbyterian Church from 2016 to 2017.
 Starting in 2015, she worked as an adjunct professor at the University of Dubuque.
 In 2017, James co-founded and served as director of the Loras College Peace Institute.